Grantglass/social-media-workshop/README.md

-# Social Media Analysis with Twitter API and  Python
+# Social Media Analysis in the Humanities

 Repository for the Social Media Research workshop at the Digital Humanities Summer Institute.